oviirup/jiosaavn-extension/README.md

 ## How It Works

-It fetches data from the api endpoints of JioSaavn, organizes them in useful manner.
+It fetches data from the API endpoints of JioSaavn, organizes them in a useful manner.
 All this happens within the browser and does not rely on external servers.

-After Fetching data it gives out MP3 file with neatly organized tags and album art with the help of `ID3.js`
+After Fetching data it gives out a MP3 file with neatly organized tags and album art with the help of `ID3.js`

 ## Features

 - Added Dark Mode
 - Select Any Quality Downloads (Supports HD 320kbps)
-- Download a Single Song *
+- Download a Single Song \*
-- Download Album, Playlist as zip *
+- Download Album, Playlist as zip \*
 - Blocks ADs and Promotions
 - Modifies some of the UI Elements.

-<small>* Working on it</small>
+<small>\* Working on it</small>

 ## Installation

-This extension cannot hosted be in Chrome webstore due to obvious reasons.
+This extension cannot hosted be in Chrome Webstore due to obvious reasons.
 You can manually install the extension just by following the steps...

 - Download the extension here : [download][download]
 - Extract the zip file.